prajwaltr93/fontprocessor/README.md

 # Font Processor

-## Using font specified in ttf file to G-Code from text specified
+## Using font specified in ttf file to SVG code

+simple c program to read font file ex : True type fonts

+program outputs SVG file that can be viewed in browser